Together for Childhood

 How does Together for Childhood work?

 Every community is different.
-That’s why each Together for Childhood site is specially run by a local team.
-They work to strengthen and build new relationships between partner organisations such as local authorities, charities and schools.
+That’s why each Together for Childhood site is run by a local team.
+They work to strengthen and build relationships between partner organisations such as local authorities, charities and schools.

 Working with the community, the partners in each Together for Childhood area look at what’s working well, how organisations are working together and what can be done to build on that.

 Then, together, we test new ways to prevent abuse that are tailor-made for the community’s needs.
 This can be through public awareness campaigns, events in schools, engaging with communities, and direct services for children, young people and families.

 Why do we need to come together for childhood?